mindersec/minder/docs/docs/tutorials/remediations.md

 ## Goal

-The goal of this tutorial is to show how show how Minder can ensure that enrolled repos have secret scanning enabled.
+The goal of this tutorial is to show how Minder can ensure that enrolled repos have secret scanning enabled.
 Secret scanning is one of several settings which can be managed by Minder.
-When you apply a Minder policy to enrolled repositories, it will remediate (fix) the setting if it is changed to violate the policy.
+When you apply a Minder profile to enrolled repositories, it will remediate (fix) the setting if it is changed to violate the profile.

 ## Prerequisites